alexpchin/react-training-workshop/end/lessons.md

 We won't write tests for all of the state functions, but if this were a real app I'd definitely recommend it.
 The key takeaway here is with React you should try to move complex logic out into pure functions that are tested in isolation from React.

 ### Testing React components

+Moving onto `4-shallow-render`, we'll start to look at how we can test React components but _without_ the need for a DOM.